Feds: Whitmer kidnap suspects plotted to hog-tie governor, spark war

 The defense painted a different picture, maintaining the defendants were upset about the pandemic restrictions, but never had any plan to kidnap the governor, that they were entrapped by undercover FBI agents and informants who ran the show and that any comments about Whitmer were merely tough talk.

-This is the story that jurors will have to sort through as they listen to allegations about a group called the Michigan Wolverines, that prosecutors say did a lot more than talk.
-They cased her vacation house, drew up maps, held training exercises with human silhouettes and built practice bombs, prosecutors said, arguing this was all part of their bigger plan.
+This is the story that jurors will have to sort through as they listen to allegations about a group called the Wolverine Watchmen, whose members did a lot more than talk, prosecutors say.
+They cased the governor's vacation house, drew up maps, held training exercises with human silhouettes and built practice bombs, prosecutors said, arguing this was all part of their bigger plan.

 "They were going to break into the governor's home, kidnap her at gunpoint, hogtie her and take her away," Assistant U.S. Attorney Jonathan Roth told jurors.
 “This was not just talk.
 Their actions were louder than and just as disturbing as their words.
 It is their actions that show just how serious they were about doing this."